(photo credit: The Valley Voice)

 Our Clinical Team:

-Integrative Therapies, Acupuncture, and Massage: (see below for bio)
+Integrative Therapies, Acupuncture, Massage, and Community/Patient Health Educator: (see below for bio)

 Rachel Edwards, M.S., L.Ac.